jamescussen/PortalsReleases/README.md

 This project was created to make using multiple accounts with Office 365 easier.
 There is more details of on how the application works on my website [MyTeamsLab](https://www.myteamslab.com).
 There is also a video on [YouTube](https://youtu.be/fNosmBF-fzg) that you can check out.

-Go to the [Releases](https://github.com/jamescussen/PortalsReleases/releases) page to download.
+Go to the [Releases](https://github.com/jamescussen/PortalsReleases/releases) page to download the installer (PortalsInstall-win32-x64.exe).

 ![Portals](https://1.bp.blogspot.com/-DfgjotiLTow/Xhr2vpNnknI/AAAAAAAABBY/jDEgvcStk_kJ7u0IfRyIy_LUxh-neE_vACLcBGAsYHQ/s600/Portals_1.00.png)